Tour of Georgia Gran Fondo

 Event Open to All

-4 Timed Sections – Best Combined Time Wins
+4 Timed Sections in the 100 mile loop – Best Combined Time Wins

-Awards for 69 mile and 33 mile winners
+Awards Prizes for 64 mile and 25 mile winners

 Ride with your friends, Race with your friends

 Fully Stocked Aid Stations to keep you going

 10,000 feet of climbing in the 100 mile route

 Come Challenge Yourself

 Packet pick up:

 Pick up on Saturday to avoid the morning rush!